Kulbir2408/chat-application/README.md

-# chat-application
+##chat-application
-#####@author    :  Kulbir
+######@author    :  Kulbir
-#####@techs     :  node.js(express framework), socket.io, jQuery, LESS, Gulp, BrowserSync.
+######@techs     :  node.js(express framework), socket.io, jQuery, LESS, Gulp, BrowserSync.

 -This is a chat application written in node.JS using Express Framework and socket.io.

 -It also has gulp integration.
-Currently gulp just restarts the server everytime we save changes to index.js file.
+Currently gulp is being used for JS-Uglify, JS-Concat, JS-Clear Defaults, Image Compression, Server Restart on making changes to index.js file.

--To implement a basic example of a  CSS preprocessor(LESS)
+-LESS(CSS Preprocessing)  is also  being implemented with client side implementation.